 There are people you can talk to about all of this.

-Doubt is somewhat inescapable, but it doesn’t have to dictate your life.
+Doubt is inevitable, but it doesn’t have to dictate your life.
 I’ve had major doubts about decisions that turned out to be great: I wasn’t sure that it would be a good idea to turn my blog into a book, since people tend to get sick of memes really fast, but it has absolutely changed my life.
 I hear from amazing feminist readers on the regular and have generally had a lot of great opportunities to connect with fantastic people because of it.
 I’ve also made some terrible decisions, like leaving my amazing, well-paid job at the United Nations to drive to Anchorage, Alaska, because I was a little freaked out after September 11th; I completely panicked and left my favorite city because I saw an Army dude carrying an assault weapon in Grand Central Station on my way to work.
 But Alaska—which I chose because it was as far away from New York as I could get without a passport—gave me great stories and allowed me to try new things, like camping and mountain climbing.
 The worst-case scenario is rarely as terrible as you think it will be, and in some ways, realizing that I had the strength to adapt and be spontaneous has been far more useful to me.

 Remember that as much as you think and plan and scheme, there is no one way to make sure your life works out exactly how you want it to.
 And if you need a little push to help you with a hard choice, think of it this way: not making a decision is a decision in itself.
 It’s a decision to keep things exactly the same, just out of fear of the unknown.
 And that would be the only real mistake you could make. ♦